kbaum/highchart-image-api/README.md

 ## Deploying to Heroku

 This project is made to deploy to heroku.
-It is using the awesome multi-buildpack depending including both phantomjs and ruby.
+It is using the [heroku-buildingpack-multi](https://github.com/ddollar/heroku-buildpack-multi) depending including both phantomjs and ruby.
 Just create a new project within heroku and push to it.